ACC Network (syndication package): History

 ACC men's basketball had been broadcast by Raycom/JP Sports, a joint venture of Raycom Sports and Jefferson-Pilot Teleproductions, since the 1982–83 basketball season.
 The roots of the current package date to 1957, when Greensboro businessman C.D.
 Chesley hastily assembled a five-station network to broadcast North Carolina's appearance in that year's Final Four.
 The Tar Heels went on to win the national championship, and Chesley expanded to a full-season package for the 1957–58 season.
 Chelsey retained the rights until his retirement in 1981, and then Baltimore-based Metrosports had the ACC rights just for the 1981–82 season.

 The first ACC basketball telecast by Raycom/JP Sports was an early-season game between the Virginia Cavaliers and the Duke Blue Devils on the night of December 8, 1982.
 It was uncertain whether this first broadcast was going to happen at all until the 9 p.m. tip-off; many East Coast network affiliates were unexpectedly carrying national coverage of a hostage situation at the Washington Monument, tying up the AT&T network lines required for Raycom to distribute the game.

-Jefferson-Pilot Teleproductions was the sole producer of ACC football beginning with the 1984 football season, but the Raycom/JP Sports joint venture began to include ACC football for the 2004 season.
+Jefferson-Pilot Teleproductions was the sole producer of ACC football beginning with the 1984 football season; the first ACC football telecast saw the Maryland Terrapins (now a Big Ten member) hosting the then-independent Syracuse Orange (a current ACC member) on September 8 that year.
+The Raycom/JP Sports joint venture began to include ACC football for the 2004 season.

 In 2006, JP Sports' parent company, the Jefferson Pilot Corporation, merged with Lincoln National Corporation, taking the broadcasting and sports broadcasting divisions with it.
 JP Sports became Lincoln Financial Sports, thereby renaming the joint venture Raycom/LF Sports.
 Lincoln announced the sale of its media assets to Raycom Media in November 2007, making Raycom Sports the sole producer of all ACC projects and, from January 2008 until March 2009, SEC men's basketball and football.